About Task 48

 Ground-Gen rotary

-Objectives and Expected Results
+Objectives & Expected Results

-The objective of the Task on AWE is to tackle various the specific challenges on a global level by addressing and including stakeholders who are not primarily AWE developers,
+The objective of the Task 48 on AWE continues to be to address various of the specific challenges on a global level by addressing and including stakeholders who are not primarily AWE developers, i.e., policymakers, authorities, regulators and other wind energy and technology experts.

-it will thus foster a truly international exchange of expertise, produce and gather new data and information, allow for joint learning, as well as accelerate the development of AWE technology and thus its impact on the international energy sector.
+A key benefit of the IEA Task on AWE has been that it has opened up the scope of collaboration on a global level; it has helped foster a truly international exchange of expertise, produce and gather new data and information, allow for joint learning, as well as accelerate the development of AWE technology and thus its impact on the international energy sector.

-The expected results are:
+Expected results are:

 - Enhanced international collaboration and coordination in the field of AWE.
-Following the integration work in IEA, IRENA, and other international networks, to leverage the work being done in the Task on AWE.
+Following the integration work in IEA, IRENA, and other international networks, to leverage the work being done in the Task 48 on AWE.

 - Updated library of Task publications and list of relevant studies and other publications